sashmit/personalsite/content/notes/math/probablity.md

 The pairs $$(X, Y)$$ are very different in two examples.
 In first, if value of $$X$$ is revealed, it does not affect view of value of $$Y$$.
 In second, knowledge of $$X$$ gives us knowledge of $$Y$$ ($$6-X$$).

 In general, when more than one random variable is considered, one must look at external information about their relationship outside of their distributions.
-If there is no relationship, they are independent. i, for two discrete random variables X and Y:
+If there is no relationship, they are **independent**. i, for two discrete random variables X and Y:
 $$
 \mathbb{P}[X=x \text { and } Y=y]=\mathbb{P}[X=x] \mathbb{P}[Y=y]
 $$